Today I’m going to show you my favorite summer bullet journal ideas.

 Now you can get this A5 pdf template and customize it in your way.

-Alternatively, if you just don’t want to spend time doodling, there’s plenty of decorative accessories like washi tapes or scrapbook paper that’ll spruce your bujo up.
-Just be creative and have fun.
+Alternatively, if you just don’t want to spend time doodling, there are plenty of decorative accessories like washi tapes or scrapbook paper that’ll spruce your summer bujo up.